ASharpPen/Valheim.SpawnThat/README.md

 ```

 # Changelog:
+- v0.11.2:
+	- Fixed the setting SpawnInPlayerBase not being assigned to local spawners.
 - v0.11.1:
 	- Fixed issue with local spawners being disabled due to missing location info.
 	- Made local spawners less demanding of config application.
 Should revert to default spawn if Spawn That fails to apply its changes.